fedeperin/chrome-extension-github/README.md

-# Extension Chrome Github
+# Chrome Extension Github
-Una extensión para Google Chrome desde la que se pueden ver todos los usuarios de GitHub y sus repositorios.
-Utiliza la API rest de GitHub para traer los perfiles y su información. <br><br>
+An extension for Google Chrome from which all GitHub users and their repositories can be seen.
+Use the GitHub rest API to fetch the profiles and their information.
+<br><br>

-### Instalación
+### Installation
-Para instalar la extensión el el navegador, descargar el repositorio, dirigirse desde Google Chrome a chrome://extensions.
-Ya dentro activar el modo desarrollador y tocando "cargar descomprimida" seleccionar la carpeta que descargaste ya descomprimida.
+To install the extension in the browser, download the repository, go from Google Chrome to chrome://extensions.
+Once inside, activate the developer mode and touching "load unzipped" select the folder that you downloaded already unzipped.